William Knox (MP)

-The Hon.
-William Stuart Knox DL JP (11 March 1826 – 16 February 1900), was an Irish politician.
+William Stuart Knox (11 March 1826 – 16 February 1900) was an Irish politician.

 Early life

 Knox was the second son of Thomas Knox, 2nd Earl of Ranfurly, and Mary Juliana Stuart.
 Among his siblings were Thomas Knox, 3rd Earl of Ranfurly, Lady Mary Stuart Knox (wife of John Page Reade), Lady Louisa Juliana Knox (wife of Henry Alexander), and Lady Juliana Caroline Frances Knox (wife of Gen. Sir Edward Forestier-Walker).

 His paternal grandparents were Thomas Knox, 1st Earl of Ranfurly, and the Hon.
 Diana Jane Pery (a daughter of the 1st Viscount Pery).
 His maternal grandparents were the Most Reverend William Stuart, Archbishop of Armagh, and the former Sophia Margaret Penn (the daughter of Thomas Penn and granddaughter of William Penn, founder of Pennsylvania).

 Career

 Knox was elected Member of Parliament for Dungannon in 1851 (succeeding his elder brother Viscount Northland), a seat he held until 1874.
 He was a Groom in Waiting to Queen Victoria in 1852 and 1853.

 Commissioned into the 51st Foot, he retired as a major in 1855.
 From 1867 he was Honorary Colonel in the Mid Ulster Artillery, and he served as a Deputy Lieutenant and Justice of the Peace for County Tyrone.